ElisabethHuhn/AndroidArchitectureExample3/README.md

 * When a particular driver is selected, Route Screen is displayed for that driver

 Route Screen
 * List of routes for a given driver depends on business rules.
-If the driverID:
   * As yet, the routes are just listed in order of routeID.
-Some suggested business rules mihgt be:
+Some suggested business rules might be depending on driverID:
     * is same as routeID => display the route
     * is divisible by 2 => display the first R type route
     * is divisible by 5 => display the second C type route
     * does not meet any of the above rules => display the last I type route
+  * Whether I actually implement any of these business rules is TBD

 *Technical Requirements*
 * MVVM architecture